How to Get From Moalboal to Siquijor

 From Sibulan Port, Dumaguete Port is about 7 km away.
 The most convenient way to travel this distance is by tricycle, especially if you’re carrying a lot of luggage.

-A tricycle ride to Dumaguete Port costs between 100 PHP ($1.70) and 150 PHP ($2.60), depending on your haggling skills.
+A tricycle ride to Dumaguete Port has prices starting from 200 PHP ($3.20), depending on your haggling skills.

 Step 4: Dumaguete to Siquijor by Ferry

 All ferries depart from Dumaguete Port.
+They arrive at either Siquijor Pier or Larena Pier.

 Moalboal to Siquijor by Ferry via Liloan